 Expand All Collapse All

-- Fecal occult blood test: You do not need sedation to have this test.
+- FIT (fecal immunochemical test), FIT-DNA, or gFOBT (guaic-based fecal occult blood test): You do not need sedation to have this test.
 You simply collect a stool sample (usually at home) and have it tested for the presence of blood.
 Small amounts of blood may not be visible.
 If the test finds blood, a colonoscopy may be necessary.

 - Sigmoidoscopy: You will most likely not be sedated before a sigmoidoscopy.
 This screening examines the rectum and sigmoid section of the colon.
 These are lower parts of the colon.
 Any polyps found are removed for analysis.
 If the test finds anything abnormal, a colonoscopy may be necessary to check for growths in the upper colon.